 Tip #1: The Farmers Market.

-I know, I know, those of you who know me well are wondering why Trader Joe's wasn't the very first place I posted about.
-That's only because I intend to feature a series of Trader Joe's lessons in the future; and I just didn't feel like heading back out today, after a fun stay at the farmers market under the freeway and some quality time at the Sacramento Natural Foods Co-op for some bulk grain-buying.
-I recently moved to this apartment and still haven't figured out all the decorating & window treatment schemes for it, so it takes up some time to do all that.
-Time that you can't spend frolicking amongst fresh produce.
+I know, I know, those of you who know me well are wondering why Trader Joe’s wasn’t the very first place I posted about.
+That’s only because I intend to feature a series of Trader Joe’s lessons in the future; and I just didn’t feel like heading back out today, after a fun stay at the farmers market under the freeway and some quality time at the Sacramento Natural Foods Co-op for some bulk grain-buying.
+I recently moved to this apartment and still haven’t figured out all the decorating & window treatment schemes for it, so it takes up some time to do all that.
+The time that you can’t spend frolicking amongst fresh produce.

 If you have access to a farmers market in your area, GO.
-No ifs, ands, or buts about it, you simply must GO.
-You are all probably aware of the increasing cost of food these days, so it should be no surprise to you that places like Safeway and Raley's are marking up their food by more than the parts counter at work does.
-I know good, fresh produce doesn't come free, but it is simply ridiculous to be paying $1.99 per avocado, or $.99 for an anemic bunch of cilantro, let alone $3.99/lb for heirloom tomatoes.
-What you are paying for here, folks, is good ol' business & capitalism.
+No ifs, and, or buts about it, you simply must GO.
+You are all probably aware of the increasing cost of food these days, so it should be no surprise to you that places like Safeway and Raley’s are marking up their food by more than the parts counter at work does.
+I know good, fresh produce doesn’t come free, but it is simply ridiculous to be paying $1.99 per avocado, or $.99 for an anemic bunch of cilantro, let alone $3.99/lb for heirloom tomatoes.
+What you are paying for here, folks is good ol’ business & capitalism.
 The stores have to make a profit somehow, and marking up the prices is how they do it.
-Not to mention the fact that you have to pay for all the fluoridated water that is sprayed on said produce about 5X per hour, guaranteeing initially aesthetically pleasing produce, but notsomuch once you've brought the soggy mess home.
+Not to mention the fact that you have to pay for all the fluoridated water that is sprayed on said to produce about 5X per hour, guaranteeing initially aesthetically pleasing produce, but not so much once you’ve brought the soggy mess home.

 - 3/4 lb button mushrooms